MarsBased/handbook/guides/development/react-guidelines.md

 Follow React guidelines: https://reactjs.org/docs/testing.html

 - Favour end-to-end-testing over components test
-- More important to cover critical paths that general coverage
+- More important to cover critical paths than general coverage
-- Ensure business logic are pure functions and write unit test for them when needed
+- Ensure business logic are pure functions and write unit tests for them when needed

 When we write tests, we use [Cypress](https://cypress.io)